Glasney College: Destruction of Glasney

 King Henry VIII's dissolution of the monasteries, between 1536 and 1545, signalled the end of the big Cornish priories, but as a chantry church Glasney survived until 1548, when it suffered the same fate.
 The smashing and looting of the Cornish colleges at Glasney and Crantock brought an end to the formal scholarship that helped sustain the Cornish language and the Cornish cultural identity, and played a significant part in fomenting the opposition to cultural 'reforms' that led to the Prayer Book Rebellion of 1549.
 The granite taken from the college was used to form and build King Henry VIII's fort at Pendennis castle.

 Apart from being sorely missed centres of indigenous cultural excellence, many in Cornwall saw these institutions as bridges to the Celtic past, back even to the Christianised paganism of their forefathers.

 When traditional religious processions and pilgrimages were banned in 1548, commissioners were sent out to destroy all symbols of Cornish Roman Catholicism.
 In Cornwall, this job fell to William Body, whose desecration of religious shrines angered many.
 Along with other assaults on Cornish legal rights, culture, language and religion, this led to his murder on 5 April 1548 at Helston.

 Legacy

-Today the only surviving remains of Glasney are a length of wall and an arch.
-In 1986 the Friends of Glasney College Society was established in Penryn by Dr James Whetter, who in his book The History of Glasney College describes the destruction of Glasney as a damaging blow to the history and spirit of the Cornish nation.
+The site was neglected for centuries after most of the fabric of the buildings was removed.
+Only a single section of stonework now survives above ground, in the east wall of a chantry chapel.
+In 1987 the Friends of Glasney College was formed by Dr James Whetter to increase awareness of the college's location and importance.
+In his book The History of Glasney College, Whetter describes the destruction of Glasney as a damaging blow to the history and spirit of the Cornish nation.

 Memorial

 At the present-day Penryn Campus of Falmouth University and the University of Exeter, the student accommodation has been named Glasney Student Village, which is split into two areas, Glasney View and Glasney Parc.
+The memorial site at Glasney Parc contains flowerbeds and herbs commonly used during the medieval period.